 The overwhelming majority arrive by air into Cairo, while a small fraction of European visitors may take direct flights to Hurghada or Sharm el Sheikh.
 But for the sake of this post, we’ll focus on the overwhelming majority of first-time visitors to Egypt who fly into the country and arrive at Cairo International Airport.

-There’s only one direct flight left from the USA to Egypt, and that’s an EgyptAir flight from New York’s JFK airport direct to Cairo.
+There are now (as of August 2022) two direct flights from the USA to Egypt, and they are both EgyptAir flights from New York’s JFK airport and Washington DC’s Dulles (IAD) airport direct to Cairo.
 It takes about 10 or 11 hours, but you don’t have to worry about any connections at foreign airports and you just basically eat dinner, watch some shows, go to sleep, and wake up in Egypt the next morning.
 Bam!